cyberpunk042/arduino-uno-driver-one/README.md

-# Arduino Zero Driver One
+# Arduino Uno Driver One

 ## Overview
-This project controls two DC motors using standard high-quality motor controllers with the correct pin configuration:
+This project controls two DC motors using standard high-quality motor controllers with the correct pin configuration.
+It is now fully compatible with the Arduino Uno R3 (ATmega328P, 5V logic).
-- **Two Direction Pins (IN1/IN2)**: One HIGH, one LOW for direction control of each motor
-- **One PWM Pin**: For speed control (0-255) of each motor

 ## Hardware Setup